srajma/xatra/README.md

 Bugfixes
 - [x] Dataframe should not work the stupid way it does.
 It should be a simple chloropleth, not creating new geometries for each year.
 - [x] Static Dataframe maps don't work
-- [x] logarithmic/normalized color bars
+- [x] logarithmic/normalized color bars with matplotlib Normalize support
 - [ ] Hover over color bar
 - [x] Make sure color bars are shown correctly regardless of how it is
 - [x] Support a "note" column for Dataframe.